MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/windows-11-apis-for-audio-processing-objects.md

 Device-specific registration uses HKR instead of HKCR.

-The INF file  will need to have the following enties added.
+The INF file  will need to have the following entries added.

 ```inf
   HKR,"FX\\0\\%WMALFXGFXAPO_Context%",%PKEY_FX_Association%,,%KSNODETYPE_ANY%